Photos of the month: May | Pictures | Reuters

 Fighters loyal to Libya's U.N.-backed government fire guns during clashes with forces loyal to Khalifa Haftar on the outskirts of Tripoli, Libya, May 25, 2019.
 REUTERS/Goran Tomasevic

-Sonia, an asylum seeker from Honduras, waits with sleeping six-year-old son Yankel and daughter Yarisleidy, twins, before boarding a bus with fellow migrant families recently released from detention at a bus depot in McAllen, Texas, May 20. ...more
+Sonia, an asylum seeker from Honduras, waits with her sleeping six-year-old twins, son Yankel and daughter Yarisleidy, before boarding a bus with fellow migrant families recently released from detention at a bus depot in McAllen, Texas, May 20. ...more

-Iron Dome anti-missile system fires interception missiles as rockets are launched from Gaza towards Israel as seen from the city of Ashkelon, Israel Ashkelon, May 5.
+The Iron Dome anti-missile system fires interception missiles as rockets are launched from Gaza towards Israel as seen from the city of Ashkelon, Israel, May 5.
 REUTERS/ Amir Cohen

 African American women of the United States Military Academy celebrate at the conclusion of commencement ceremonies in West Point, New York, May 25.
 REUTERS/Eduardo Munoz